kubrauyar1/svm-candidate-selection/README.md

 - fastapi
 - uvicorn

-## Katkıda Bulunma
+## Contributing

-1. Bu depoyu fork edin
+1. Fork this repository
-2. Yeni bir branch oluşturun (`git checkout -b feature/yeniOzellik`)
+2. Create a new branch (`git checkout -b feature/newFeature`)
-3. Değişikliklerinizi commit edin (`git commit -am 'Yeni özellik eklendi'`)
+3. Commit your changes (`git commit -am 'Added new feature'`)
-4. Branch'inizi push edin (`git push origin feature/yeniOzellik`)
+4. Push to the branch (`git push origin feature/newFeature`)
-5. Pull Request oluşturun
+5. Create a Pull Request

-## Lisans
+## License

-Bu proje MIT lisansı altında lisanslanmıştır.
-Detaylar için `LICENSE` dosyasına bakın.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.